azat-co/practicalnode/chapter4/chapter4.md

 p(id="footer") Copyright 2014 Azat
 ```

-The Pug above with comments outputs the HTML style comments with `//` but hide them with `//-` so result is only `content goes here` without `@todo change this to a class`:
+The Pug above with comments outputs the HTML style comments with `//` but hides them with `//-`.
+Thus, the resulting HTML has only `content goes here` without `@todo change this to a class`:

 ```html
 <!-- content goes here-->